jtallant/decks/vagrant/vagrant.md

 ---

-# Provision your VM

-Every time you edit your homestead.yaml file, you need to let vagrant know about the changes.

-Restart the VM and provision.
+# Let the VM know about your site

-From the homestead directory:

-`vagrant reload --provision`

-^ Action: Run vagrant reload --provision
-^ You can also vagrant destroy && vagrant up
+Homestead is configuring for nginx by default.
+Homestead comes with a bash function you can run to add the nginx config for the new site.

+SSH into your vm and run:

+`serve local.vagrant-test.com /home/vagrant/Sites/vagrant-test/public`

 ---